 A normal everyday snack for me included a 44 ounce Dr. Pepper and a small bag of chips.
 One day it hit me – if I continue on this path, I’m going to be right back up to 300 pounds.
 I thought about how to fix my problem, but never took action.

-In November a friend added me to this group – [BariatricEating Support Group on Facebook].
+In November a friend added me to this group [BariatricEating Support Group on Facebook].
 I read what everyone posted and looked at the products.
-I thought to myself, I could never afford these powders, and I have yet to find a powder I could tolerate.
-Protein is grainy and has that nasty after taste.
+I thought to myself, I could never afford these powders, I have yet to find a powder I could tolerate, protein is grainy and has that nasty after taste.

 Then I thought about it more – I was spending $5 a day on soda and junk food.
 I could easily afford these if I went back to my basics.
 I ordered my first bag of Inspire.
 I was skeptical to try it, but I did it with an open mind, and it was good!
 No bad after taste, it wasn’t grainy, I could actually drink it.
 I liked it!

-I decided to try the Back on Track plan.
+I decided to try the Inspire Diet.
 What could it hurt right?
-I have been doing Back on Track since Jan 1st pretty religiously and this morning I hit 100 pounds of weight loss again.
+I have been back on track with the Inspire Diet since Jan 1st pretty religiously and this morning I hit 100 pounds of weight loss again.
 I’m so excited!
-Back on Track really does work, and I can’t wait to see goal weight!
+Inspire really does work, and I can’t wait to see goal weight!

 – Sharon Mahany, Admin of BariatricEating Support Group on Facebook

-A lot of people, especially those still in their honeymoon phase are not going to believe this.
-They are eating Everything in Moderation and they are still losing.
-They are testing the limits with sugars, breads, ‘a little rice or mashed potatoes’ and they are still losing.
-So they might be reading this and shaking their heads.
-Thirteen years ago, I would be among them.
-Shaking my head and saying that you don’t know what you are talking about.
+A lot of people, especially those still in their honeymoon phase are not going to believe this because they are eating Everything in Moderation and they are still losing.
+They are testing the limits with sugar, breads, ‘a little rice or mashed potatoes’ and they are still losing.
+So they are probablyreading this and shaking their heads.
+Thirteen years ago, I would be shaking my head and saying that you don’t know what you are talking about.
 I’m eating these things and I’m still losing weight.

 Your surgery has granted you a 12 to 18 month window, commonly called the honeymoon phase, for you to change your eating patterns for life.
 If this isn’t done, eventually, you’ll be eating more and if you’re still eating carbs, your surgery and hard work will be wasted.

-You don’t want to be where I am today, working off a huge regain 13 years after gastric bypass.
+You don’t want to be where I was last year, working off a huge regain of 150 plus pounds more than 13 years after gastric bypass.
 It is much harder, much slower losing that regain than it is to lose it in your honeymoon phase.
 I wish I knew then, what I know now.
-I am proud to have worked it out and thanks to Back on Track, I have lost 96 pounds of that regain, but better to have only done it ONCE rather than TWICE.
+I am proud to have worked it out and thanks to getting Back on Track with the Inspire Diet, I have lost ALL of that regain, but better to have only done it ONCE rather than TWICE.

 – Lori Baber Conrad, member BariatricEating Support Group on Facebook

-I started Back on Track, 30 days ago.
+I started the Inspire Diet, 30 days ago.
 I hopped on the scale this morning and I am down 21.4 pounds.
 I am thrilled with these results so far.
 When I had bypass years ago, I lost 28 pounds the first month.
 The difference this time is there is no recovering, no struggling to eat, no crying, and no gagging on my protein or vitamins.

-I am truly thankful for the control that BOT has given back to me and for all of the support I have received from my friends, family, and this support group.
+I am truly thankful for the control that the Inspire Diet has given back to me and for all of the support I have received from my friends, family, and this support group.
 I still have a long way to go, but I’m confident I will get there.